Lectures on the diverse aspects of Artificial Intelligence:

 Our lecture series features leading experts in data science and Artificial Intelligence from academia and industry.
 They share insights into current developments and their implications for science, society, and technology.

-Here you will find an overview of our past speakers.
+Here you will find a selection of previous speakers

 Blake Richards/MILA